 There’s no public transportation within the city itself.
 Bansko is so small that you can walk from one end to the other in 30 minutes.
 Taxis can be found in the bus station, at the entrance of town.
 10-15 min walk from the main square.

 There are a couple of tour agencies in town that offer day tours to areas around Bansko.
-Since public transportation is spotty at best, this could be a good option.
+Since public transportation in this part of Bulgaria is spotty at best, this could be a good option.

 In the end, we ended up renting a car whenever we wanted to explore since we liked the flexibility and with 2 of us, it was often cheaper.